Henriquegravina/TcheTracker/README.md

 1. LibAPRS[https://github.com/markqvist/LibAPRS]
 2. TinyGPSPlus[https://github.com/mikalhart/TinyGPSPlus]

 By default this code use the only one serial port on ATmega328 to comunicate with GPS and to configure the device.

-So to put he device in config mode you will need to put a jumper in Digital IO 11 to VCC.
+1 - to put he device in config mode you will need to put a jumper in Digital IO 11 to VCC;
+2 - to enter in trasnmit mode you ne to put a jumper from Digital IO 11 to GND;

+to use it without a gps module, you have to set SPEED1, SPEED2 and SPEED3 to 0;